Master of Science (M.S.) Major in Public Health Education and Promotion (Health Equity Non-thesis Concentration)

 PH 5374.
 Global Public Health.

-This advanced course focuses on principles of international health with global populations.
-Emphasis is placed on assessing, planning, implementing, and evaluating prevention strategies.
-Students explore roles of health educators collaborating with providers of health services to diverse populations.
-Prerequisites: Instructor approval.
+This course focuses on principles of international health across global populations by analyzing how social determinants of health influence differences in health outcomes, infectious diseases, reproductive health and nutrition, noncommunicable diseases, mental health, and injury prevention.
+Emphasis is placed on exploring epidemiological burdens of global disease, as well as the process of assessing, planning, implementing, and evaluating prevention strategies.
+Students explore roles of public health practitioners collaborating with providers of health services to various populations.

 PH 5376.
 Health Promotion in the Workplace.